-- what types of risk are unacceptable?

-- what does good risk-taking look like in our Department?

-- under what circumstances do we accept risk
+- what types of risk are unacceptable? - what does good risk-taking look like in our department? - under what circumstances do we accept risk?

-1 Note - for the Department of Employment this was not used at a category level as pictured.
-Instead each of the five main categories has a range of tolerances underpinning them
+1 Note - for the Department of Employment did not use the template pictured.
+Instead each of the five main categories had arange of tolerances underpinning them